WeirdTreeThing/chromebook-linux-audio/README.md

 # Other Distros
 Other distros will likely work but will require you to manually install packages.
 The script will print a list of any packages you may need to install.

+# Donations
+If you would like to support the work I do, consider donating [here](https://paypal.me/weirdtreething).